-Selecting the finishes for our kitchen was of course my favourite part of our project.
+Selecting the finishes for my kitchen was of course my favourite part of the project.
 My goal was to create a space that was going to feel bright and fresh and stand out from the rest of the home.
-After gathering much inspiration and brainstorming ideas, I came up with a design that is not only classic and beautiful, but is also very functional to our needs.
+After gathering much inspiration and brainstorming ideas, I came up with a design that is not only classic and beautiful, but is also very functional to my needs.

 I started my design with a palette in mind, all white, stainless steel, marble feels, while combining modern and traditional elements.
-For our cabinets we choose an all white shaker style.
-To save on costs of the cabinetry, we went with a MDF Thermofoil material which is an engineered wood product.
+For the cabinets I choose an all white shaker style.
+To save on costs of the cabinetry, I went with a MDF Thermofoil material which is an engineered wood product.
 It costs about half the price of real wood, and looks just good.
-As for the hardware, we went with a simple polished chrome knob on the doors, with matching pulls for the drawers.
-Our counters are Quartz and also happen to be my favorite part of our space.
+As for the hardware, I went with a simple polished chrome knob on the doors, with matching pulls for the drawers.
+The counters are Quartz and also happen to be my favorite part of the space.
 Called White Arabesque Quartz, it embodies an impactful grey veining, set against a vivid off-white backdrop, mimicking the lively look of natural marble.
 I truly believe that counter tops are the focal part of any kitchen, so this was one area I didn't want to cheap out on.

 For lighting, I went with four inch LED pot lights through out the space, on a dimmer of course.
 Originally there was a small track light in the kitchen, but it didn't give off nearly enough light.
 As for the backsplash, I choose a 2.5 x 9.5 white gloss ceramic tile and had it installed stacked instead of your traditional subway tiling.
 The floor tile pattern matches, in a 11.6 x 23.5 modern black porcelain tile.